Freelunch-AI/docs/README.md

 A suite of software platforms that enable **startups to become unicorns without hiring**.

-The core platform is an **open source developer platform** for streamlining the entire SDLC.
+The core platform is a **developer platform** for streamlining the entire SDLC.

 ## Docs